badhri-hari/pluscorp-consulting-website/README.md

 ## Acknowledgments

-- Special thanks to the Pluscorp Consulting team for their support.
+- Special thanks to the Pluscorp Consulting team for their support through providing constructive feedback and suggestions.